tutti/ExcavatinatorAPI/README.md

 #### artifact.pristineQuestID
 If the artifact has a pristine version, this is the quest ID for it.
 If not, this is nil.

+#### artifact.pristineHasBeenStarted
+A boolean that indicates whether the player has started the pristine artifact quest for the artifact, but not yet turned it in.
+If the artifact doesn't have a pristine version, this is false.

 #### artifact.pristineHasBeenCompleted
 A boolean that indicates whether the player has completed the pristine version of the artifact.
 If the artifact doesn't have a pristine version, this is false.